 ### Using COUNTIF Function

 The COUNTIF function counts the number of times a specific value appears in a range.
 By utilizing this function, we can identify rows with duplicate values in a chosen column.
-(See Also: How To Look Up A Word In Google Sheets)
+(See Also: How To Make Labels From A Google Sheet)

 **Step 1: Identify the Unique Values**